-Fifth (5th) grade students in the Spring will visit Bradford Middle School to explore the curriculum,
+Fifth (5th) grade students in the Spring will visit Bradford Middle School to explore the curriculum, resource classes, and after school activities.
+The Principal from BMS will speak with Hampton Elementary students and parents at fifth (5th) graduation about expectations for rising 6th graders.

+b.
 College and Career Readiness

-Describe the strategies the school uses to advance college and career awareness, which may include establishing partnerships with business, industry or community organizations
+1. Describe the strategies the school uses to advance college and career awareness, which may include establishing partnerships with business, industry or community organizations.